tsnellgrove/dark_castle3/doc/to_do.md

 		- CANCEL: change goblin re-arm result to take() rather than put_in_hand()

 	- DONE: more gs sub-class ideas:
-		- DONE: rename active_gs to gs
+		- DONE: rename gs to gs
 		- DONE: modularize remaining GameState class and declarations (???)
 		- DONE: perhaps Map, Score, and Descript are classes w/ static dicts in mehod / class and actual obj in gs attributes
 		- DONE: Refactor dicts
-			- DONE: refactor active_gs.map
+			- DONE: refactor gs.map
 				- gs will have map as an attribute
 				- subclass map_dict
 			- CANCEL: methods: